BDAI-Club-St-Lawrence-College/BDAI-Excel-Automation/Data Transfer/README.md

 # Current proposed features
 1. Merge the excel file "Attendance" with "Contract"
+   -- based on the same Name + Contract Type
 2. Filter out the rows with mistaken inputs
  -- working "Date" in "Attendance.xlsx" should be within the range between "StartDate" and "EndDate" in "Contract.xlsx"
+3. Calculate how much the company should pay for each month (based on the correct records)
 _________________
 Question want to solve:
 Create a consolidated excel record of how much the company should pay to who on what day.
 Also, extract any rows of inputs with errors/mistakes.

 # Data Structure
 "Attendance.xlsx"